 In practice, we don’t encourage use of the 24-hour FARS in the UK, although we’re happy to supply them for customers who still wish to order.
 In UK winters there can be a succession of short, gloomy days, providing insufficient sunlight to keep the FARS fan spinning.
 Under these conditions the temperature response may actually end up being worse than with a passive shield.
 So the Daytime-only FARS may be a better UK choice.

 The standard versions of all VP2 stations are fitted with a passive radiation shield to prevent sunlight falling directly on the temperature sensor and hence giving erroneously high readings.
-This passive shield works well for the great majority of days in the year but, inevitably, on the hottest/brightest/calmest days the air temperature inside the shield may be up to 1-2°C above the outside air temperature.
+This passive shield works well for the great majority of days in the year but, inevitably, on hot, very sunny but calm days eg in midsummer the air temperature inside the shield may be up to 1-2°C above the outside air temperature.
 For users seeking ultimate temperature accuracy, all VP2 stations can be specified with a fan-assisted radiation shield (FARS) rather than the standard passive type.
 A fan actively draws a steady flow of air over the temperature sensor and hence reduces any disparity between temperatures inside the shield and outside.
 In addition to providing more accurate readings of air temperature on calm/sunny days, the FARS shields also improve the responsiveness of temperature readings under weather conditions where air temperature may be changing rapidly.

 There are two types of FARS shield available for the VP2 stations: